braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/legacy_sdks/ios/initial_sdk_setup/ios_sdk_integration.md

 {% tab Create Content Card Variables and Methods %}

 {% alert important %}
-The following Content Card section is not required for integration if you do not plan to utilize this channel in your application.
+The following Content Card section is not required for integration if you do not plan to use this channel in your application.
 {% endalert %}

 ##### Create Content Card variables and methods